-An MTSU student who was inspired to set Pearl Harbor to music was the guest on a recent edition of the “MTSU On the Record” radio program.
+An MTSU student who was inspired to set Pearl Harbor to music was the guest on a July 2015 edition of the “MTSU On the Record” radio program.

-Boothe, a senior from Culleoka, Tennessee, majoring in instrumental music education, introduced “A Date Which Will Live in Infamy” in an April 30 performance by the Columbia Winds at Columbia Central High School.
+Boothe, then a senior from Culleoka, Tennessee, majoring in instrumental music education, introduced “A Date Which Will Live in Infamy” in an April 30 performance by the Columbia Winds at his alma mater, Columbia Central High School.

 Columbia Winds is a 50-piece band of high school juniors and seniors who play woodwind, brass and percussion instruments.